Section 42 – Conditionally discharged restricted patients

 But you can appeal after this

-If the Mental Health Tribunal does not discharge you, then you can apply again every 2 years
+If the Mental Health Tribunal does not discharge you, then you can apply again every two years from then on.

 • Who can help me appeal?